Stay Updated

 ThruPlay rate is Meta-specific.
 The formula is ThruPlay Rate = (ThruPlays / Video Plays) × 100, where a ThruPlay is either a complete view of a video under 15 seconds, OR at least 15 seconds of view time on a video 15 seconds or longer.
 The term doesn't apply on YouTube, TikTok, or CTV — each has its own threshold definition.

 Worked example.
 A 45-second video ad on Meta gets 80,000 video plays, of which 9,600 cross the 15-second threshold.
 The remaining 70,400 viewers either skipped before the threshold or never started.
 That works out to ThruPlay Rate = (9,600 / 80,000) × 100 = 12%.
-The cited 15–30s cold-prospecting band is 18%–28% on Reels/Stories[7], so a 12% rate on a 45-second creative is in the same neighbourhood as 22% on a 22-second creative — the longer the format, the more punishing the threshold mechanic.
+The cited 15–30s cold-prospecting band is 18%–28% on Reels/Stories, so a 12% rate on a 45-second creative is in the same neighbourhood as 22% on a 22-second creative — the longer the format, the more punishing the threshold mechanic.
 The same 12% on a 22-second video would be below the public benchmark for that length bucket.
+Once you've worked out your own rate, drop it into the ThruPlay Rate Benchmark to see which length-and-placement band it lands in.

 VTR is the most-confused video metric because the term has two distinct meanings depending on context.
 Always confirm which definition your reporting tool uses before benchmarking.